TykTechnologies/tyk-demo/README.md

 ### Bootstrap logging

-The bootstrap scripts provide feedback on progress in the `bootstrap.log` file.
+The bootstrap scripts provide feedback on progress in the `logs/bootstrap.log` file.

 ## Step 5: Log into the Dashboard